-With its third and final stage of redevelopment complete, Geelong Arts Centre opened its doors on 19 August, welcoming creativity, culture, and entertainment, becoming Australia’s largest regional performing arts centre, a historic moment in Australian arts history.
+With its third and final stage of redevelopment complete, Geelong Arts Centre opened its doors on 19 August, becoming Australia’s largest regional performing arts centre, a historic moment in Australian arts history.

-The building is located in Geelong, Victoria, and highlights the shared history with the Wadawurrung traditional owners, where historically people came together for dance, song, and story.
-Geelong Arts Centre now continues that story inside the new spaces, representing and honouring the land and community.
+The building is located in Geelong, Victoria, and highlights the shared history with the Wadawurrung traditional owners, where historically people came together for dance, song and story.
+Geelong Arts Centre is designed to continue that story inside the new spaces, representing and honouring the land and community.

-The Story House Theatre is a beautiful elliptically designed room, this exciting space wraps itself around an audience and hugs the stage.
-The theatre is a multi-format space seating 550 in an end on proscenium format and holds up to an 850 audience for live music.
-Intimacy and a high level of audience experience are balanced with technical excellence offering cutting-edge theatrical systems to support the work on stage.
+The Story House Theatre is an elliptically designed room; the space wraps itself around an audience and hugs the stage.
+The theatre is a multi-format space seating 550 in an end-on proscenium format and holds an audience of up to 850 for live music.
+It is designed to balance intimacy, a high level of audience experience, and technical excellence, with cutting-edge theatrical systems to support the work on stage.

-Charcoalblue led the design of these spaces from the beginning, yet they are a result of a strong collaboration with ARM Architecture and the innovative and bold thinking from the client team.
+Charcoalblue led the design of these spaces from the beginning, yet they are a result of a strong collaboration with ARM Architecture and “innovative and bold thinking” from the client team, Charcoalblue noted.

 “From the beginning to the end, this project has revolved around the exploration of new possibilities and innovation in what regional theatre in Australia can be, whether by the client’s aspirations for the community, performers and audiences or the striving of ARM Architecture to embed a sense of place and country into every detail, together with Charcoalblue’s global theatre design perspective, we all collaborated to produce exciting new spaces, each unique and filled with that potential to take Australian performance to the next level,” said Eric Lawrence, managing director, Charcoalblue.